jmettraux/rufus-scheduler/README.md

 ### :max_work_threads

-In rufus-scheduler 2.x, by default, each job triggering received its own, new, hthread of execution.
-In rufus-scheduler 3.x, execution happens in a work thread and the max work thread count defaults to 28.
+In rufus-scheduler 2.x, by default, each job triggering received its own, brand new, thread of execution.
+In rufus-scheduler 3.x, execution happens in a pooled work thread.
+The max work thread count (the pool size) defaults to 28.

 One can set this maximum value when starting the scheduler.